-B. Structural Problem, Asset Prices, and Monetary Policy
+B. Structural Problems, Asset Prices, and Monetary Policy

-However, it should be noted that structural problems, once deferred by the emergence of asset price bubble, they materialized when the bubble burst.
-From this viewpoint, an important issue regarding the structural problems would be: return on equity (ROE) of firms centering on inefficient non-manufacturers had been low, and therefore asset prices had not recovered, resulting in deferring resolution of the balance sheet problem.
+However, it should be noted that structural problems, once deferred by the emergence of the asset price bubble, materialized when the bubble burst.
+From this viewpoint, an important issue regarding the structural problems would be that return on equity (ROE) of firms centering on inefficient non-manufacturers had been low, and therefore asset prices had not recovered, resulting in deferring resolution of the balance-sheet problem.

-In this context, it is necessary not only to resolve financial system problems in a narrow sense but also to pursue comprehensive structural reform in order to restore the potential growth rate.
-Put it differently, policy responses to asset price deflation should be included in policy responses to escape from current prolonged stagnation.
-Under such economic conditions, structural rather than cyclical factors become crucial as fundamental reasons attributable to the current deflationary economic situation, and, as a corresponding policy response, it becomes necessary not to accumulate policies which offset cyclical factors but pursue those which exclude structural factors.
-In this sense, monetary policy cannot be a panacea for economic rehabilitation and cannot substitute for a policy which aims at resolving structural problem that lie on the supply side of the economy (Yamaguchi [1999], Shirakawa [2000]).
+In this context, it is necessary not only to resolve financial system problems in a narrow sense but also to pursue comprehensive structural reform to restore the potential growth rate.
+Put differently, policy responses to asset price deflation should be included in policy responses to escape from the current prolonged stagnation.
+Under such economic conditions, structural rather than cyclical factors become crucial as fundamental reasons attributable to the current deflationary economic situation, and as a corresponding policy response, it becomes necessary not to accumulate policies that offset cyclical factors but to pursue those that exclude structural factors.
+In this sense, monetary policy cannot be a panacea for economic rehabilitation and cannot substitute for a policy that aims at resolving the structural problem on the supply side of the economy (Yamaguchi [1999b] and Shirakawa [2000]).